-Threats and invective hurled at local health director who sought to postpone President Trump’s rally in Tulsa, emails show
+Threats and invective hurled at health director who sought to postpone Trump’s Tulsa rally, emails show

 “This is a brutal time for them,” said Freeman, the chief executive of the National Association of County and City Health Officials.
 “They’ve always been so trusted in their community.
 And now so much of their advice is not trusted or [is] ignored.”

-Freeman keeps a database of the more than 50 public health officials nationwide who have resigned, been fired, or faced threats and intimidation because of their work during the pandemic.
+Freeman keeps a database of the more than 50 public health officials nationwide who have resigned, been fired or faced threats and intimidation because of their work during the pandemic.

 Protesters, including militia-style groups, have held rallies in opposition to stay-at-home orders and business closures.
 Early in the pandemic, the top public health official in Georgia was given an armed guard after threats were made against her.
 One health director in rural Colorado has had her car vandalized twice since the pandemic began, the Colorado Sun reported.